cool-robot-pals/getreadyfor/README.md

 1. Clone this repo

 2. Run `npm install` to get all the dependencies.
 This will take a while.
-Go drink a normal boring fanta while you wait.
+Go sit around and pretend to negotiate a deal while you wait.

-3. Run `node` and you should get a link to `http://localhost:3000`, showing a massive can of fanta.
+3. Run `node` and you should get a link to `http://localhost:3000`, showing a massive disappointment.
 Browser support is very flaky.

 4. To take screenies, run `node ./bin/screenshot.js`